ngs-docs/angus/R_Introductory_tutorial_2014.md

 The at `@` is used to extract the contents of a slot in an object..
 We will not use it much for this class, but it is essential for object oriented programming in R (S4) objects. objectName@slotName.

 More often we will use the dollar sign `$`, which is used to extract elements of an object of class list (including data frames)..
-We will use this a lot to extract information from objects (scuh as information from our models, like co-efficients) object.name$element.name.
+We will use this a lot to extract information from objects (such as information from our models, like co-efficients) object.name$element.name.

 For more information `?'$'`.